lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 4. **Convergence monitoring is critical**: Our two-tier approach (lenient for search, strict for final) prevents wasting computation on poorly converged models

+## Advanced Considerations and Limitations

+### Critical Methodological Caveats

+As expert data scientists, we must acknowledge that this simplified example should be extended for production systems:

+1. **Single Test Set Overfitting**: Optimizing on one test set risks selecting hyperparameters that work well for that specific period but not others.
+Production systems should use:
+   - Rolling window cross-validation
+   - Multiple hold-out periods
+   - Business-cycle-aware splits (e.g., always test on Q4 if that's your critical period)

+2. **Stationarity Assumptions**: This approach assumes the optimal hyperparameters are stable over time.
+In rapidly evolving markets, you may need:
+   - Time-varying hyperparameters
+   - Regular retraining schedules
+   - Monitoring systems to detect when parameters become stale

+3. **Computational Cost-Benefit**: Sometimes the marginal improvement from optimization doesn't justify the computational cost.
+Consider:
+   - Is a 5% CRPS improvement worth 10 hours of computation?
+   - Would that time be better spent on improving data quality or rethinking the causal structure of the model?
+   - Are stakeholders sensitive enough to notice the improvement?

 ### Scaling and Extensions

 For production deployments, consider these enhancements: